AkagawaTsurunaki/KonekoMinecraftBot/README.md

 ## Q&A

-### Supported Minecraft version
+### Bot can not join the game with no error shown

-Only **Minecraft 1.20.1** has been tested now, I don't know whether other versions are supported or not.
+Player with the same name of your bot has joined the game, so your bot can not login.

-You can download `registry_data.json` for your Minecraft version and put it in `./resource/protocol/{VERSION}/register_data.json`.
+### Bot joined, but can not move, even kill it

-Update the version of `mineflayer` if you want higher version supported.
+Some servers need a player to input your password.
+Login using Minecraft client and try again.

 ### Bot exited from game abnormally

-Many situations will crash the bot, such as network connection or some bugs in code.
+Many situations will crash the bot, such as network connection or some bugs in my code.
 You can create an issue if your problem can be reproduced.

 ### How can I implement my own FSM?